CounterpartyXCP/Documentation/docs/basics/getting-started.md

 title: Getting Started
 ---

-The simplest way to get your Counterparty node up and running is to use **Docker Compose**, which may be installed as described here <https://docs.docker.com/compose/install/>.
+The simplest way to get your Counterparty node up and running is to use **Docker Compose**, which may be installed as described [here](https://docs.docker.com/compose/install/).

 *Note: It is required that you use Docker Compose V2, and it is suggested that you install the plugin as opposed to the standalone `docker-compose` executable*.